apsarabishwokarma/webdev-roadmap/interview-prep/javascript/interaction/RestApis.md

 usersContainer.appendChild(userCard);
 ```

-Adds cards into the webpage.
+Adds cards into the webKpage.

 ---